 Ensure plenty of space for your pig to move around, and the temperature is comfortable.
 Line the floor with straw or other bedding material to absorb any accidents.

 3. Get your pig used to travel ahead of time if possible.

 Take them for short car rides so they can get accustomed to the movement and noise level.
 This will help reduce stress during transport.

 4. Make frequent stops for bathroom breaks and exercise if you travel by car or van.

 Pigs tend to get carsick easily, so it’s important to let them out often to stretch their legs and relieve themselves.

-If you’re thinking about moving pigs without a trailer, there are a few things you should know.
+If you’re thinking about moving pigs without a trailer, you should know a few things.
 For one, Pigs are not the easiest animals to move.
 They’re large and can be difficult to control.

 Secondly, you’ll need to make sure that your destination is pig-friendly.
 Some places simply don’t allow pigs on the property.
-With that said, there are ways to successfully move pigs without a trailer.
+That said, there are ways to successfully move pigs without a trailer.

-If you have a strong group of people, you can try herding them into a truck or van.
+You can try herding them into a truck or van if you have a strong group of people.
 You can also use food as bait to lure them into a designated area.
 Just be prepared for a bit of chaos and mess along the way!